+Horses are expensive to keep.
 The initial purchase price of your horse, pony, donkey, or mule is only a small part of its overall cost.
 And, there is really no such thing as a free horse.
-Your horse needs daily care, and that can be expensive or not depending on a number of factors.
-Here are the basic horse care costs.
+Your horse needs daily care, and that can be costly and the costs can vary due to a number of uncontrollable factors.
+Here are the basic horse care costs you can expect as part of horse ownership.

 It's really difficult to give a completely accurate breakdown of what it costs to keep a horse or pony.

 Depending on where you live, things like hay, grain or bedding may be very expensive or very affordable.
 Hay prices can change frequently.
-Likewise, other feeds are affected by weather and other factors.
+Likewise, fodder, grain and bedding prices are affected by weather and other factors.
 Farrier prices sometimes go up as gas prices rise.
 After all, veterinarians, farriers, and other practitioners have to adjust their prices to cover their costs.
 You may also have a horse that needs dental work more than once per year or needs vaccinations outside of the basic core vaccinations.

 Basic Minimum Costs